Updated January 2025

 Thirty minutes from Amsterdam by train, Haarlem is an easy day trip and offers a more peaceful view of Dutch life.
 Similar to Amsterdam but less crowded, it’s much more conducive to biking.
 Everyone and their brother has a bike in the Netherlands, but biking in Amsterdam can be intimidating and dangerous if you’re not really careful.
 If you want to ride a bike, consider Haarlem.
 The cathedral is breathtaking and inside there is a spectacular organ that has been played by Mozart and Handel.

 We returned to Haarlem in September 2021 for a weeklong stay at a beautiful apartment that was a close walk to everything Haarlem has to offer.
 Haarlem has all the beautiful architecture and great restaurants of Amsterdam, but a fraction of the tourists.
 And, as we were visiting soon after the Covid travel restrictions had been lifted for Europe, there were VERY few tourists to contend with!
-We had great Indonesian food, rode bikes along the canals (much less treacherous than Amsterdam), and took a day trip by train to Den Hague.
+We had great Indonesian food, rode bikes along the canals (much less treacherous than Amsterdam), and took a day trip by train to Den Haag.
 I would happily recommend staying in Haarlem as an alternative to the cost and crowds of Amsterdam.

 Marken & Volendam: